What is genital herpes?

 Some people have many outbreaks each year, while others have only a few or none at all.
 People who have symptoms average 5 outbreaks a year during the first few years.
 Most have fewer outbreaks after that.

 People report that certain things may trigger outbreaks, such as:

 - Other infections, such as a cold or the flu.

 - Physical injury, such as irritation, of the genital area.

-- Any condition that impairs your immune system.
+- Any condition that weakens the immune system.

-Any child with genital herpes needs to be evaluated by a doctor to find out the cause and to assess for possible sexual abuse.
+Any child with genital herpes needs to be evaluated by a doctor to see if it is the result of sexual abuse.
 For more information, see the topic Child Abuse and Neglect.

 When To Call a Doctor

-If you have only occasional recurrent outbreaks of genital herpes and are comfortable with home treatment, watchful waiting may be appropriate for you.
+Watchful waiting is a wait-and-see approach.
+If you have only occasional outbreaks of genital herpes and are comfortable with home treatment, watchful waiting may be all you need.

 Health professionals who can diagnose genital herpes include:

-Treatment may require a referral to a specialist, such as a:
+Treatment may require a referral to a specialist, such as: